KrzysztofSieczkiewicz/RenderOnServer/README.md

 http://docs.autodesk.com/FBX/2014/ENU/FBX-SDK-Documentation/index.html

 -- IMPORTANT --
 To be properly read, objects must not have any materials assigned as they are written in slightly different way.
+And there was no point in extending this test further